-All balances not paid within 30 days are subject to an interest charge of 1.5% per month (annual rate of 18%).
-Balances not paid after 120 days will be referred to the university collections office.
-At this time, it is extremely important for the client to address the situation in order to avoid further progressive collection action including the assessment of collection costs and interest levied by the State of Ohio Attorney General’s office.
+All balances not paid within 30 days are subject to an interest charge of 1.5% per month (annual rate of 18%) or the highest rate allowable by applicable law, whichever is less.
+Any balance not paid within 120 days will be referred to the university’s collections office.
+It is important for Client to address any billing situation in order to avoid further progressive collection action including the potential assessment of collection costs and interest levied by the State of Ohio Attorney General’s office.

 After 60 days of non-payment, The Wright State Guardian reserves the right to place current and future advertising on hold.
-The client will remain liable for the payment terms of their contract.
+Client will remain liable for the payment terms of their contract.

-A charge of $25.00 or 15% (whichever is greater) of the check will be assessed on any returned check.
+A charge of $25.00 or 15% (whichever is greater) of the check will be assessed against Client on any returned check.

-University departments, units and organizations will complete an internal funds transfer form in lieu of pre-payment.
+If Client is a university department, unit or organization, Client must complete an Internal Funds Transfer Form in lieu of pre-payment.
 Record of the appropriate operating ledger and accounting codes must be made to complete an internal expense transfer.
 Forms may be turned in to: